Hossein-M98/HD44780/README.md

 # HD44780 Library
-Basic routines for interfacing a HD44780-based text LCD display
+Basic routines for interfacing a HD44780-based text LCD display.
+Note that this library only supports 4-bit mode at this time.

 ## Hardware Support